New Westland dairy owner Yili could topple Danone as world's most valuable dairy brand

 Brand said Yili also retained the highest brand potential score in the dairy ranking, "highlighting the vast future growth opportunities for the brand".

-Another Chinese dairy brand, Mengnui, also recorded a big increase in dairy brand value - up 45 per cent to US$5b (NZ$7.3b), which gave it third place in the top 10.
+Another Chinese dairy brand, Mengniu, also recorded a big increase in dairy brand value - up 45 per cent to US$5b (NZ$7.3b), which gave it third place in the top 10.

 Brand said China was on track to overtake the US as the world's largest dairy market.